 Quick Info

-Chicharro is a typical São Miguel dish and can be prepared in various ways to suit the taste of each visitor.
+Chicharro is a typical São Miguel dish that can be prepared in various ways to suit each visitor’s taste.

 Passing through the municipality of Povoação?
 After Furnas, Ribeira Quente is one of the charms that São Miguel has to offer!
 Don’t miss the opportunity to visit some of the places we consider to be unmissable points of interest in the region.